Insurance Fraud: What It Costs You and Extreme Cases With Examples

 Extreme Fraud Case Examples

-- A parent poisoned their 15-month-old son to get the $50,000 life insurance, lied about his medical conditions, and then continued to collect the disability checks after he died.
+- Turning against family members to collect money is no stranger to the criminals in the Hall of Shame.
+In the 2018 Hall of Shame, a parent poisoned their 15-month-old son to get the $50,000 life insurance, lied about his medical conditions, and then continued to collect the disability checks after he died.
+In 2020's list, a son turns against his mother, hiring someone to kill his mother to collect on the life insurance and fund a glamorous lifestyle.

 Health Insurance Fraud Common Examples